Ministerial Sessions

 The Council of the Baltic Sea States (CBSS) usually holds Ministerial Sessions once per year.
 They are attended by the Foreign Ministers of the CBSS Member States and a High-Level Representative of the European Union.

 The Council of the Baltic Sea States (CBSS) usually holds Ministerial Sessions once per year.
-They are attended by the Foreign Ministers of the CBSS Member States, namely Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, and a High-Level Representative of the European Union.
+These are attended by the Foreign Ministers of the CBSS Member States — Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland and Sweden — and a High-Level Representative of the European Union.